pbayer83/academic-kickstart/content/post/post4.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Forthcoming Paper with Global Environmental Politics" subtitle = ""
+title = "Forthcoming Paper in Global Environmental Politics" subtitle = ""

 date= "2020-07-14"